pauldublanche/Coursera-Data-Science-Specialization/README.md

 As I'm currently taking these lectures and updating my github at the same time so this repository will be complete as soon as i've been through all of them.

-I welcome any comment or advices you may have that will help me improve this repository.
+I welcome any comment or advice you may have that will help me improve this repository.